Dementia Treatment In Sugar Land

 Although ¼ hospital beds are occupied by dementia patients and it does affect older people but it is not a normal part of aging.
 Dementia has a very high social and economic cost as only in 2015, the global societal cost of dementia was estimated to be 818 million USD.
 Dementia can also be disturbing for other family members due to emotional and financial pressures.
 Fortunately, there are treatment and care options available for different types of dementia.
-Following is an overview of dementia diseases and how Primary Care of Telfair is helping elders to live a healthy and fulfilling life by controlling dementia and Alzheimer’s disease
+Following is an overview of dementia diseases and how Primary Care of Telfair is helping elders to live a healthy and fulfilling life by providing Dementia Care Treatment in Sugar Land.

 What is Dementia?